-Preparation and Reporting of Information

-Case outline

-Rebecca (Member in Business) is the accountant for the processed foods division of a manufacturing company.
+Case outline: Rebecca (Member in Business) is the accountant for the processed foods division of a manufacturing company.
 Rebecca's role involves the preparation of financial reports determined by corporate management to assist in the assessment of the team's performance.
-When preparing the regular financial reports Rebecca noticed some products appeared to have experienced lower sales in the last quarter.
+When preparing the regular financial reports, Rebecca noticed some products appeared to have experienced lower sales in the last quarter.
 With further analysis she found that there were a significant number of products that had been sold at a net financial loss with some sold at below prime cost.

 The company structure means that Rebecca reports to the divisional manager as opposed to the head office Chief Financial Officer (CFO).
-On reporting her results the divisional manager was agitated and advised Rebecca that her financial reports are not acceptable and inconsistent with general commercial practice.
+On reporting her results to the divisional manager, he was agitated and advised Rebecca that her financial reports are not acceptable and inconsistent with general commercial practice.
 The manager then performed his own analysis of the division's products and concluded that all products were sold at positive margins.
 He did not provide Rebecca with any details of his study.

-Key fundamental principles and duties

-Integrity

-Can the Member in Business overlook her findings and maintain her integrity?

-Objectivity

-Knowing that something may be wrong, how can the Member in Business maintain her objectivity?
+Fundamental principles of the Code Integrity Can the Member in Business overlook her findings and maintain her integrity?
+Objectivity Knowing that something may be wrong, how can the Member in Business maintain her objectivity?
+Professional competence and due care Is the Member in Business able to check that her findings are correct?
+Professional behaviour How should the Member in Business proceed?

-Professional behaviour

-How should the Member in Business proceed?